jimmo/ncss-embedded/chapters/12-lab-exercises.md

 #### Part 4 -- PWM

 1. Make an LED pulse on and off by smoothly changing the brightness up and down.
-    1. Try different pulsing patterns (e.g. sinusoidal).
+    * Try different pulsing patterns (e.g. sinusoidal).
 2. Use an RGB LED to experiment with colours.
-    1. Generate a rainbow sequence, smoothly changing through the spectrum.
+    * Generate a rainbow sequence, smoothly changing through the spectrum.

 #### Part 5 -- Servo motors

 1. Use a standard servo to make a boom-gate style barrier that open and closes based on a signal from the micro:bit (e.g. when a button is pressed).

+\clearpage

 ## Lab 4 -- Sunday afternoon